Skip to main content

 The sun’s rays are at their strongest mid-day.
 By choosing to work out and be outside the house in the morning or evening, the sun’s rays hit at more of an angle.
 This results in less direct heat and lower temperatures typically.

-6. Keep a cool or frozen towel at the ready on hot days.
+6. Keep a cool or frozen towel ready on hot days.

-I like to wet down a hand towel and then place it in the freezer or ice cooler.
-This prepares you in advance for hot days when you’ll want to take out the towel and put it on the back of your neck, head, and shoulders.
-If you have multiple hand towels, rotate them in and out of the cooler to feel great on a hot day all day long.
+I like to wet a hand towel and then place it in the freezer or ice cooler.
+This prepares you for hot days when you’ll want to take out the towel and put it on the back of your neck, head, and shoulders.
+If you have multiple hand towels, rotate them in and out of the cooler to feel great all day on a hot day.

 Living with a Spinal Cord Injury

 I know firsthand that life after a spinal cord injury can be difficult at times.
-We face a lot of new challenges like overheating, urinary tract infections (UTIs), learning to self-catheterize, accessibility issues, and more.
+We face many new challenges, like overheating, urinary tract infections (UTIs), learning to self-catheterize, accessibility issues, and more.
 However, I want you to know that 180 Medical is here for you and your catheter and incontinence product needs.

-Feel free to reach out to us at 180 Medical for help in finding the products that can help turn your life around.
+Feel free to contact us at 180 Medical for help finding products that can help turn your life around.

 Call Toll-Free (877) 688-2729